umarhassan-mitodl/17.812j-fall-2008/content/pages/readings.md

 Snyder, James M., Jr., and Michael M. Ting.
 "An Informational Rationale for Political Parties." _American Journal of Political Science_ 46 (2002): 90-110.

 Bernhardt, Dan, Larissa Campuzano, and Francesco Squintani.
 "On the Benefits of Party Competition."
 ELSE Working Paper No. 122.
-ESRC Centre for Economic Learning and Social Evolution, London, UK, June 2005. ({{% resource_link "3ae17789-e259-4a85-8fb6-f6e63d7619b1" "PDF" %}})
+ESRC Centre for Economic Learning and Social Evolution, London, UK, June 2005. ([PDF](https://kingcenter.stanford.edu/publications/more-law-more-measuring-legal-reform-peoples-republic-china))

 {{< tdclose >}}